This chronology served as the starting point for

 François Nicolas Henri Racine de Monville was the son of Jean-Baptiste Racine de Jonquoy [or Joncquoy] and Marie-Marthe-Françoise Le Monnier.

-According to Monsieur de Monville's friend Dufort de Cheverny , writing in his memoirs, he was born in 1733 near Alençon, in Normandy.
+According to Monsieur de Monville's longtime acquaintance Dufort de Cheverny , writing in his memoirs, he was born in 1733 near Alençon, in Normandy.
 However, an American author, Diana Ketcham, relying on contemporary records, writes in her well-researched book that he was born on October 4, 1734, in Paris, on the Rue Sainte-Avoie (subsequently renamed the Rue de Temple) in what is now the Third Arrondissement of Paris.

 Monville's mother was the daughter of Thomas Le Monnier, a wealthy fermier général, a private citizen contracted to collect taxes through a practice known as tax farming or, simply, farming.
 He had married his maidservant, Françoise Martory, and received his postion thanks the favors bestowed by his wife on the Duke of Luxembourg.

-Monville had only one sibling, an older sister named Marie Henriette Racine de Jonquoy who, by her marriage to Jacques-Louis-Georges de Clermont d'Amboise, became the Marquise de Reynel.
+Monville had only one sibling, an older sister named Marie-Henriette Racine de Jonquoy, who, by her marriage to Jacques-Louis-Georges de Clermont d'Amboise, became the Marquise de Reynel.
 Her grand-daughter, Françoise-Thérèse Félicité, married Joseph Marie de Grimaldi, prince of Monaco.
 The young princess was executed on the guillotine on July 26, 1794, at the age of twenty-seven.
 If her execution had been delayed by only one day, she would have survived, as her great-uncle did, since Robespierre himself was executed on July 27, 1794, and those incarcerated awaiting the guillotine were subsequently released.
 Many direct descendants of Monville's sister are living today.

 Monsieur de Monville is living in Paris with his grandfather on the Rue Neuve des Petits Champs, carousing with his bachelor friends.

 Dufort de Cheverny draws this portrait of Monville.
 He was "L'un des plus beaux cavaliers de Paris."
-He stood 5 feet 8 inches tall (the French used feet and inches until the Revolution, when the metric system was created), and "fait comme un modèle...la tête un peu trop petite mais agréable."
+He stood 5 feet 8 inches tall (the French used feet and inches until the Revolution, when the metric system was adopted), and "fait comme un modèle...la tête un peu trop petite mais agréable."

 Monville danced so well that he was invited to all the balls.
 He was an accomplished horseman, excelled at le jeu de paume (today known as real tennis in Great Britain and court tennis in America), played the flute "as well as Amphion," and the harp, and could shoot a bow-and-arrow "as well as an Indian."